 - Automobile accident claims.

-- If an automobile, vessel or aircraft claim against you involves drunken operation of the vehicle, then the claim is not dischargeable.
+- If an automobile, vessel, or aircraft claim against you involves the drunken operation of the vehicle, then the claim is not dischargeable.

 - Government benefits overpayments including veterans loans and overpayments